ChiebereMichael/ChiebereMichael/README.md

 ## Hey there 👋, its me Michael

-m a frontend developer and web programmer passionate about building interactive and engaging digital experiences.
+i`m a frontend developer and web programmer passionate about building interactive and engaging digital experiences.
 I love working with React, React Native, Tailwind CSS, Mui, Firebase and MongoDB to bring ideas to life.

 - 🔭 I’m currently working on BrainStorm